trianglegrrl/promptonomicon/.promptonomicon/4_DEVELOPMENT_PROCESS.md

 ## Available Tools
 <!-- MCP servers if configured:
-- versionator: Use for checking latest package versions before adding dependencies
+- versionator: ALWAYS use for checking latest package versions before adding dependencies
-- context7: Use for fetching current library documentation (requires CONTEXT7_API_KEY) -->
+- context7: Use for fetching current library documentation (requires CONTEXT7_API_KEY)
+- Supabase: Use for Supabase database/API operations (requires SUPABASE_PROJECT_REF and SUPABASE_ACCESS_TOKEN)
+- GitHub: Use for GitHub repository/API operations (requires GITHUB_PAT)
+- mcp-server-time: Use for time/date operations and scheduling -->

 ## Development Workflow